 Scope of works

-For four of the five phases of the project listed above it will be necessary for work to be carried out under road closures in order to comply with current health and safety legislation, traffic management requirements and industry best practice to protect the workforce.
+For five of the six phases of the project listed above it will be necessary for work to be carried out under road closures in order to comply with current health and safety legislation, traffic management requirements and industry best practice to protect the workforce.

 As part of our planning the programme of works consultation will be held with stakeholders and every effort will be made to mitigate any disruption caused by these road closures through using signed diversion routes and keeping roads open out with normal working hours whenever possible.

 The work will consist of the construction of gabion basket retaining walls and around 24,000 LM of edge haunch to the edge of the carriageway along with associated carriageway resurfacing works to repair and strengthen the weaker areas at the edge of these roads.
 In addition it is proposed to construct 84 passing places at various locations along the B846 and B847 road in order to provide refuge areas for other road users when coming into conflict with timber transport lorries or other HGV's.

 For the B846 and B847 road works school transport pick up times and locations will not be affected by the road closures or temporary traffic lights.
 Road closures will be in place between 9am and 3.30pm Monday to Friday which will allow school taxis to use the road as normal outwith the road closure times.

 Construction completed to date